Specialists in Sports Immigration Law

-1. The applicant must have a certificate of sponsorship.
-This essentially means that he has an employer who has a licence to employ sportspersons.
-So an example, if a professional football wished to sign for UK club and he had no permission to work in the UK, he could then only join a football club which held the appropriate Tier 2 licence.
+This means that the individual must be employed by someone who has a licence to employ sportspersons.
+For example, if a professional footballer wished to sign for a UK club and they did not have the appropriate rights to work in the UK, they could then only join a football club which held the appropriate Tier 2 licence.

-Every sport has a professional overseeing body which will endorse the sportsperson as broadly skilled enough that he deserves a certificate in his favour.
-In the above example, the Football Association would grant this endorsement and without it the club could not sign the player.
-The Football Association, like all governing bodies has a general criteria to assess the player’s skill.
-It is usually based on their promise or whether they have played in 75% of their country’s international games over a specific period of time.
+Every sport has a professional overseeing body which will endorse the sportsperson as broadly skilled enough that they deserve a certificate in their favour.
+For example, the Football Association would grant an endorsement for a football player, and without it the club could not sign the player.
+All governing bodies in sports immigration, have a general criteria to assess a player’s skill.
+It is usually based on their promise as a sportsperson, or whether they have played in 75% of their country’s international games over a specific period of time.

 This is usually set at IELTS 6.5.
-If they do not have this then there is an option to apply for a temporary visa to play as a sporting worker under Tier 5 which does not require English Language.
+If the sportsperson does not have this, there is an option to apply for a temporary visa to play as a sporting worker under Tier 5, which does not require English Language.

-Of course, these provisions do not apply if the applicant has alternative permission to work.
-These can include:
+The above rules do not apply if the applicant has alternative permission to work in the UK, for example:

-- The applicant is a British overseas territories citizen,
+- The applicant is a British overseas territories citizen.

 - The applicant is a Commonwealth citizen, because at least one of your grandparents was born here – see the UK ancestry page for further details.

-- The applicant has indefinite leave to remain in the United Kingdom
+- The applicant has indefinite leave to remain in the United Kingdom.

-© 2015 Westkin – London Immigration Lawyers
+© 2019 Westkin – London Immigration Lawyers